The Story of St John’s

 St John’s is built in the Perpendicular Gothic style of robust local stone, having a dominant tower with tall slim pinnacles and mirroring St Mary’s on the other side of the River Dart.
 It is a Grade II Listed Building situated in the Bridgetown part of the Totnes Conservation area.
 After the 1976 fire, it was restored in 1980 as a multi-purpose building on three levels, with a modern and functional interior.

-The ground floor has a worship area; a foyer where refreshments can be served; and sub-standard tea and coffee making facilities, as well as toilets.
+The ground floor has a worship area; a foyer where refreshments can be served; and tea and coffee making facilities, as well as toilets.
 The mezzanine level has a large open space and small meeting room.
-Upstairs on the main first floor level, there is a substantial hall, medium-sized meeting room, a kitchen and sub-standard storage and toilet accommodation.
-Each floor is served by a very basic lift.
+Upstairs on the main first floor level, there is a substantial hall, medium-sized meeting room, a kitchen and storage and toilet accommodation.
+Each floor is served by a lift.

 Many items in the 1980 restored church were produced locally in South Devon: the ‘Tree of Life’ East window, by Peter Tysoe of Totnes; the fine Baroque organ by William Drake of Buckfastleigh; the church furniture designed by local architect Pedro Sutton and made by Chris Faulkner, of the Devon Guild of Craftsmen, from Devon ash; the font bowl turned by local woodturner Rendle Crang and the slate surfaces made by local stonemasons Allwood.